 I have never personally brought binoculars with me but I’ve sat next to people who have and they’re handy if you don’t have the best seats in the house.
 They can enhance your concert experience by giving you a better view!

 I triple check that I have my tickets before I leave the house every single time.
-And yes, I know that printed tickets are becoming less of a necessity with mobile ticketing apps and the ability to simply add your tickets to your Apple Wallet but trust me on this one.
-Printing a physical ticket is a reliable back-up just in case anything happens to your phone.
-And sometimes, venues only take printed tickets so it’s good to just be on the safe side!
+Printed tickets are becoming less of a necessity with mobile ticketing apps and the ability to simply add your tickets to your Apple Wallet.
+But if they are allowed at your event, printing a physical ticket is a reliable back-up just in case anything happens to your phone.

 8. Digital Camera